About Grand Junction Newcomers Club

 FROM THE PRESIDENT

-Continue enjoying our many activities, tours and events.
-As always, I hope this newsletter finds you healthy and happy.
-See you Nov 8.
+As always, I hope this newsletter finds you happy and healthy.
+See you all the 8th of November.

 Les Slowik, president